GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Press Attack
 Reaction
-Declared when you make an attack, you gain advantage on the attack.
+Declared when you make an unarmed or weapon attack, you gain advantage on the attack.
 You also become vulnerable until the end of the round.

 #### Push
 Reaction